 So how do we stop worrying?

-The unfortunate truth is that we will probably never be able to completely stop worrying.
+The unfortunate truth is that we will probably never be able to stop worrying completely.
 However, we can develop control over how we deal with our worries when we experience them.
 We can learn to worry more effectively.
 This is where ‘scheduled worry time’ comes in.

 How does scheduled worry time work?